March 30, 2024

 Moving to EDR/NGAV with Todyl

-As a managed service provider (MSP), we’re excited to introduce our new primary security partners, Todyl, a US cyber security provider.
-While Todyl provide a comprehensive security solution, one of its core components is Endpoint Detection and Response (EDR) combined with Next-Generation Antivirus (NGAV).
+As a managed service provider (MSP), we’re excited to introduce our new primary security partner, Todyl, a US cyber security provider.
+While Todyl provides a comprehensive security solution, one of its core components is Endpoint Detection and Response (EDR) combined with Next-Generation Antivirus (NGAV).
 But what does this mean for you and why is it critical for your organisation’s cybersecurity posture?

 EDR and NGAV Explained